astrojose/astrojose-web/content/blog/cs.md

 ---
-title: "Revising your computer science as a developer"
+title: "Your computer science as a developer"
 date: "2021-01-20 20:40:41"
 description: "power of understanding the basics"
 published: true